huiminren/DS595CS525-RL-HW/project1/README.md

 ## Deliverables

-Please compress your code file into a zipped file (firstName_lastName_hw1.zip) and submit it to Canvas.
+Please compress your mdp_dp.py file into a zipped file (firstName_lastName_hw1.zip) and submit it to Canvas.

 ## Grading